 Olalla Grange – A Brief History

 Olalla Grange No. 1125 has served our community for over 70 years.
 It was organized in the basement of the Olalla Community Hall on September 30, 1947.
 Forty-seven area residents were accepted as Charter members.
-Since then many others have joined.

 Soon after it was organized, Olalla Grange took on its first community service project – the beautification of the Olalla School Park, which included the provision of picnic tables.
 Subsequent projects included assistance with the Columbia River Flood Relief effort, sponsorship of a Girl Scout troop and a Little League baseball team, clean-up and fencing of the Olalla Cemetery, assisting the South Kitsap Hospital and purchasing hospital bonds, and supporting a community blood bank.